abseil/abseil.github.io/_posts/2018-05-31-regular-types.md

 with no mutable or shared state.
 Do not take any of the above as justification to break that commandment lightly.

-That said, Regular as everyone describes it does gloss over some things - we operate on Regular types by reference in standard algorithms constantly, and those operations aren't safe without some form of structural knowledge of the program.
+That said, Regular - as everyone describes it - does gloss over some things: we operate on Regular types by reference in standard algorithms constantly, and those operations aren't safe without some form of structural knowledge of the program.
 Usually that knowledge is of the form "this instance isn't shared to